Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/quickstarts/weaviate-on-spcs.md

 To configure your own instance, edit the pool names and pool sizes to support your application.

-To check if the compute pools are active, run `DESCRIBE COMPUTE POOL <Pool Name>`.
+To check if the compute pools are active, run `DESCRIBE COMPUTE POOL <Pool Name>`, or `SHOW COMPUTE POOLS`.

 ```sql
 DESCRIBE COMPUTE POOL WEAVIATE_COMPUTE_POOL;